Skip to content

 Interrupt shell

 To interrupt a running query, use Ctrl + C in CLI.
-Note: We currently don’t support interrupting COPY statement.
+Note: We currently don’t support interrupting a running COPY statement.

 Non-interactive usage